Phenom Production Environment

 Lambdas

-phenom-prod-hasura-action-phenom-handlerenvironments/production/lambda-functions/hasura-action-phenom-handler/Function URL (public, JWT verified inside)
+phenom-prod-hasura-action-phenom-handler environments/production/lambda-functions/hasura-action-phenom-handler/ Function URL (public, JWT verified inside)

-phenom-prod-hasura-cognito-sync-usersenvironments/production/lambda-functions/hasura-cognito-sync-users/Cognito post-authentication, post-confirmation
+phenom-prod-hasura-cognito-sync-users environments/production/lambda-functions/hasura-cognito-sync-users/ Cognito post-authentication, post-confirmation

 The action-handler reads phenom-prod-app-secrets for the Hasura admin secret and writes presigned S3 URLs against phenom-prod-media-storage.